powsybl/powsybl-core/docs/simulation/security/optimizable_remedial_action/readme.md

 - All names are not final, they are just placeholders and can be changed.
 - This is a work in progress, it has not been reviewed, validated or tested.
+- The units are the ones of PowSyBl (power in MW and times in seconds)

 # Design choices and examples